-We’ve got gifts for every budget, and they are listed in increasing order by price.
-The most affordable gifts come first, followed by the higher-priced offerings.
-This list will be updated as I find more unique, thoughtful gifts.
-Some gifts appear in more than one category.
+There are gifts for every budget, listed in increasing order by price.
+The list will be updated as I find more unique, thoughtful gifts, so please check back.

 Instead of sweating over a physical gift, give the gift of experience — at a steep discount.
 Give a night out at a restaurant, sports or concert tickets, an art class, car detailing service or one of a million other options.
 Sites like Groupon and Living Social are famous for deals of up to 75% off on local businesses.
 Save a ton of money and give a gift they will never forget — sans packaging and wasteful materials. (aff)

 Let’s face it: A lot of grown men still like to play video games, and there’s nothing green about them.
+It is also a great gift for teen boys.
 Enter GameFly, which is like NetFlix for video games.
 For a monthly fee, he’ll be able to choose 1-2 video games at a time to play to his heart’s content and return once finished.
 Why is it green?
 You’ll cut back the waste and overconsumption inherent in buying video games, and you’re reducing demand for new products. (aff)

 These are the perfect choice for the music lover on your list.
 He’ll love these studio-quality earbuds and headphones for their performance, but they are also made from a variety of eco-friendly materials, including FSC-certified wood and recycled, recyclable plastic and aluminum.
 They are packaged in recycled cardboard, and the headphones come in an organic cotton reusable bag.
 FYI, I gave my husband a pair of these for his birthday, and they were a hit! (aff)